-Figure 1: OSCE with manikin in a realistic patient environment and SP in the role of relative competencies the learners should achieve.
-According to Miller (Framework of Clinical Assessment), the learning pyramid is used for this purpose- the higher the desired level of competence, the more realistic it should be (Waxman 2010).
-Low-Fidelity Simulation Low-fidelity (Lo-Fi) simulation is used to build knowledge.
+Figure 1: OSCE with manikin in a realistic patient environment and SP in the role of relative resuscitation manikins.

+Low-Fidelity Simulation

+Low-fidelity (Lo-Fi) simulation is used to build knowledge.
 The simulations in this category will feel the least real to the learner.
 These can include static models and two-dimensional displays.
-These can also be task trainers designed for specific tasks or procedures such as IV arms or cardiopulmonary resuscitation manikins.
+These can also be task trainers designed for specific tasks or procedures such as IV arms or cardiopulmonary

 What is the purpose of low fidelity?

 Lo-Fi prototyping is a quick and easy way to translate high-level design concepts into tangible and testable artefacts.
 The first and most important role of lo-fi prototypes is to check and test functionality rather than the visual appearance of the product.

 What are the disadvantages of LoFi?